errcricket/Six_Strains/README.md

 #####Step 4.
 Rscript generate_Jaccard_heatMaps.r
 ######Creates a (very lackluster) heatmap of JSCs.
 Colors currently hard to decipher between values

-#####Additional Notes: As it currently stands, the genbank files are downloaded to a directory (of the same name).
+#####Additional Notes: Script only seems to work with .gbf extensions.
+As it currently stands, the genbank files are downloaded to a directory (of the same name).
 For this specific project, the files were split up into multiple files if a plasmid was present, or if the genome has not been fully assembled.
 All text files will be placed in the "Output" directory -- should add code to check for directory, and if not present, creates it.
+Running Python 2.7.10 :: Anaconda 2.3.0 (64-bit).